jgalar/PyConCanada2017/README.md

 ### 4) Tracing Python logging statements + syscalls + Python functions + CPython functions

-Finally, we can go even one level deeper: let's see how we can trace C functions being invoked _inside_ the CPython interpreter.
+Finally, we can go one level deeper.
+Let's see how we can trace C functions being invoked _inside_ the CPython interpreter.

 This requires a bit more work since we must build our own Python interpreter.